sammyd/iOS8-day-by-day-book/manuscript/24-presentation-controllers.md

 ## Conclusion

-On the surface of it you might not think that presentation controllers offer you much more functionality than you had in iOS7.
+On the surface of it you might not think that presentation controllers offer you much more functionality than you had in iOS 7.
 In some respects you'd be correct.
 However, the much better software design with the separation of concerns and single responsibility goes a long way to understanding the protocol soup that is view controller presentations.